Old Oak Family Farms - Click to go home

 If you decide that one share is too much for your family, consider sharing with a neighbor, friend, or coworker.
 Many people have found that sharing good food strengthens any relationship.

 We will include a weekly newsletter in each box.
-Information in the newsletter will include recipes and preparation tips for, as well as articles about our farm.
+Information in the newsletter will include recipes and preparation tips for, as well as articles about our farm. .

 WHAT IF WE DON’T LIKE SOMETHING WE GET?

 CSAs are not designed as a delivery service, but instead, are a share holding in a working farm.
 We grow everything in its season and pick it at its best.
 The share is a balanced mix of what our farm has available in the field.
 Many people love CSAs because they love getting surprised each week, and they enjoy trying things they wouldn't otherwise have tried.
-Our pick up sites have 'trade boxes', where one member can leave one item and another can pick up double of an item they love.
+Our boxes will also contain weekly recipes to give you tips on how to prepare items that you may not be familiar with.

 WHAT IF WE WILL BE ON VACATION AND CAN’T PICK UP OUR BOX?

 Please arrange for someone to pick up your box for you.
 With advance notice we will be able to prepare your box and have it ready for you on our other drop-off day.
-For example if you normally pick up on Fridays, but will be out of town that day, you could pick your box up on Tuesday at the farm, or vice versa.
+For example if you normally pick up on Thursdays, but will be out of town that day, you could pick your box up on Tuesday at the farm, or vice versa.

 WHAT IF WE FORGET TO PICK UP OUR BOX?